luno/moonbeam/docs/spec.md

 fork could render the closure transaction invalid, or changes to mempool acceptance rules could disrupt closure transactions.

+**Denial of service**
+The server must expose its endpoint to the public.
+Therefore, it can be a target of DDOS attacks.
+This may be mitigated by filtering, rate limiting and providing multiple endpoints in moonbeam.json.

 ## Recommended parameters